Best Practices for Creating SEO-friendly URLs

 Effective URL slug creation involves MUCH MORE than that.

-In fact, there are a few important things to do in order to develop SEO slugs that increase ranks and visitors.
+In fact, there are a few key steps to take in order to develop SEO slugs that increase rankings and visitors.

 Let’s go over each of them one by one: